 Last year, 23% of employers offered signing bonuses as part of nonexecutive job packages, according to data from the Society for Human Resource Management.
 That's down from 25% who made such offers in 2017, but up from 20% in 2014.
 The share of companies offering bonuses to executives has ranged from 28% to 35% in recent years — and last year, 29% did so.

 Bonuses can be sizable, too.
 Employers of all types, ranging from hospitals to hotels, are offering job candidates as much as $20,000 to fill empty positions, according to a Glassdoor report from earlier this summer.

 Signing bonuses are more often offered to executives than rank-and-file employees.
 Still, if you've been offered a new job, there's a deceptively simple way to get a signing bonus: Just ask.
-It could end up netting you a few hundred dollars, or even a few thousand.
+It could end up netting you a few hundred dollars, or even a few thousand, from the hiring managers.

 "My big rule is, if you don't ask the question, you're not going to get it," says Shannah Compton Game, a California-based certified financial planner.
 "The worst case is the employer says, 'No.'"

 If you're going to ask for a bonus in the negotiation phase of a job hunt, make sure you don't ask for too much.
 Ask for a bonus that's equivalent to "5% to 10% of your base salary," says Game, who also hosts the Millennial Money podcast.

 Finding quality candidates costs potential employers a lot of time and money — a search lasts 42 days and costs $4,129 on average, according to data from the Society for Human Resource Management.
 So, if an employer likes you, there's a good chance they'll consider your request for a reasonable up-front bonus rather than incurring the cost of starting their search over from scratch.

 Employers offer signing bonuses for three main reasons, according to Monster.com: